-In The Theory & Practice of Go, Korschelt describes an experimental 21x21 goban that he constructed and turned over to his Master, Murase Shuho, for testing.
+In The Theory and Practice of GO, Korschelt describes an experimental 21x21 goban that he constructed and turned over to his Master, Murase Shuho, for testing.
 He describes a sample game that was played out to about 130 moves before ending.
 Only the first 57 were shown.

 Korschelt's 21 x 21 game.
 Note the hoshi.